 Exeggcute don’t ‘hatch’ or evolve into birds….why are they in nests on tree branches?
 Why are they in nests period?
 They’re not Pokemon eggs.
 They’re egg Pokemon.
 There’s a difference.
 We already know at this point that Pokemon come from eggs anyway.
 Hence the Togepi.
 So why not just make up some random Pokemon eggs and put them in the nests?
 It would make more sense and it’s not that hard.

 Pikachu and the others try to retrieve Togepi, but the Exeggcute in the nest won’t let him go.
 They’re missing one of the their eggs so they’ve adopted Togepi as one of their own.
 Pikachu and the others then embark on a journey to find the missing Exeggcute egg to get Togepi back.

-They run into a cave because Pikachu senses a disturbance in the force and finds a bunch of Clefairy hopping around like fleas.
-He freaks out because he knows they’re doing Metronome and if Togepi’s taught us anything, that move nearly always results in Explosion.
+They run into a cave, because Pikachu senses a disturbance in the force, and find a bunch of Clefairy hopping around like fleas.
+He freaks out because he knows they’re doing Metronome, and if Togepi’s taught us anything, that move nearly always results in Explosion.

-So the cave explodes and sends the group + Elekid flying off, and they land on a bunch of insanely convenient leaf-springs….I’m not kidding, they’re leaves with huge springs on the bottom that I guess just grow that way.
+So the cave explodes and sends the group + Elekid flying off.
+They land on a bunch of insanely convenient leaf-springs….I’m not kidding, they’re leaves with huge springs on the bottom that I guess just grow that way.
 Huh, I had no idea Tigger had a green thumb.

 Pikachu and Elekid hop all over the springs and – goddamn this short is so boring.
 I am well aware that these shorts are aimed at an even younger audience than the TV show – as in the kinds of fans who just want to see the Pokemon being cute instead of being interested in battles or plot, but damn this is some boring short.
 Nothing’s happening.
 Just a bunch of random nothing.
 Random dance numbers, random leaf springs, random Meowth appearance, random explosions, random random.